luokf/luokf.github.io/_pages/about.md

 Hi there!

-I am currently PhD student majoring in Physics at UT-Austin.
+I am currently a PhD student majoring in Physics at UT Austin.
 Before this, I was being an undergraduate researcher at Wuhan University and a research assistant at HKUST for around four years.

-Besides great passions for natural science, I am interested in sociology, macro-economics and psychology.
-To understand human and nature motivates my life.
+Besides continuous passions for natural science, I am now interested in Social Constructionism, Macro-economics and Cognitive Psychology.
+To understand humankind and natural world motivates my life.

 ---